-In this section, we will discuss the built-in artefact types.
-Please note that the (meta model) of the artefact model is extensible, so that further as well as derived types may be added if needed.
+In this section, we will discuss the built-in artifact types as well as artifact-related types such as paths.
+Please note that the (meta model) of the artifact model is extensible, so that further as well as derived types may be added if needed.

 Path

 A path represents a relative or absolute file or folder.
-Paths are always relative to the containing project, in more detail to the containing artefact model and normalized in Unix notation (using the slash as path separator).
+Paths are always relative to the containing project, in more detail to the containing artifact model and normalized in Unix notation (using the slash as path separator).
 Further, paths may be patterns and contain wildcards according to the ANT conventions [9].

 String getPath() / String path()